 According to data compiled by Autodata, total US auto sales (XLY) stood at 5.45 million vehicle units YTD as of April 2017—about 2.4% lower than last year.

 Of the 31 analysts that follow Lowe’s, 58.1% recommend a “buy,” 38.7% recommend a “hold,” and 3.2% recommend a “sell.”

 For the next four quarters, analysts expect Lowe’s to post EPS of $4.65—growth of 16.8% from $3.98 in 2016.

 Analysts expect Lowe’s to pay dividends of $0.33—a fall of 5.7% from $0.35 in 4Q16.
 It paid 4Q16 dividends at a yield of 1.6% and a payout ratio of 30.2%.

-In 1Q17, McDonald’s (MCD) is expected to post EPS (earnings per share) of $1.33, which would represent a growth of 8.1% from $1.23 in 1Q16.
+In 1Q17, analysts expect Lowe’s to post EPS (earnings per share) of $1.06, which represents growth of 21.8% from $0.87 in 1Q16.